paniash/dwm/README.md

 done
 ```

-Please remove the `exec dwm` line if you're going to use the above script
+Please remove the `exec dwm` line if you're going to use the above script.

-Also, I'm using an external program for binding keys called `sxhkd`, whose config file you can find in my [dotfiles](https://github.com/paniash/dotfiles) repo.
-Hence, don't expect all the keybindings to work out of the box unless you install `sxhkd`.
-It is present in the Arch repos.
+For keybindings, refer `config.h`.

 ### Patches
 Currently I have the following patches installed,